The University is committed to providing a variety of welcoming and accessible means so that all instances of Prohibited Conduct will be reported.

 Marymount University Office of Campus Safety

 At the time a report is made, a Complainant does not have to decide whether or not to request any particular course of action.
 Nor does a Complainant need to know how to label what happened.
 Choosing to make a report of Prohibited Conduct, and deciding how to proceed after making the report, can be a process that unfolds over time.
-The University provides support through the Sexual and Interpersonal Misconduct Policy that can assist each individual in making these important decisions, and to the extent legally possible, will respect an individual’s autonomy in deciding how to proceed balancing the individual’s interest with its obligation to provide a safe and non-discriminatory environment for all members of the University community.
+The University provides support through the Sexual and Interpersonal Misconduct Policy that can assist each individual in making these important decisions, and to the extent legally possible, will respect an individual’s autonomy in deciding how to proceed to balance the individual’s interest with its obligation to provide a safe and nondiscriminatory environment for all members of the University community.

-Making a report of Prohibited Conduct under this Policy means telling the Title IX Coordinator or any other University staff or faculty member who are considered responsible employees and are required to share the information with the Title IX Coordinator.
 To enable the University to respond to all reports in a prompt and equitable manner, the University encourages all individuals to directly report any incident of Prohibited Conduct to the Title IX Coordinator and/or Campus Safety (24-hour availability).